3699 Wilshire Blvd. Ste 700, Los Angeles, CA 90010 Mon-Fri 9am-6pm +1-213-387-4508

 However, in a 50/50 split, financial considerations become more important than the percentage of parental obligation.
 This highlights the importance of considering income disparities when discussing child support.

-Now, we shift our focus to the significant role income plays in child support calculations.
+We now turn to the significant role income plays in child support calculations.

 The Role of Income In Calculating Child Support